MLS Cup: Format changes

 Until 2005, the MLS Cup championship games had been dominated by clubs that had either won or had come close to winning the Supporters Shield.
-In the 2005 MLS Cup championship, the match was won by the Los Angeles Galaxy, which won the league title while having a 9th-place overall record.
+In the 2005 MLS Cup championship, the match was won by the LA Galaxy, which won the league title while having a ninth-place overall record.
 The Wizards had a better record, but did not qualify for the playoffs because they finished 5th in the Eastern Conference, in spite of an 8th-place overall record.
 The result prompted MLS to create new wild-cards that were used starting in 2006, where a certain number of clubs per conference could qualify, and the next best overall teams regardless of conference would also qualify.
 That prompted debates about the league switching to a single table and a balanced schedule.
 The single table has yet been instituted, but in 2010 the league instituted a balanced schedule.
-During the 2012 season, the league resumed an unbalanced schedule.
+Starting in the 2012 season, the league resumed an unbalanced schedule.